intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ### 9.2 Submitting Jobs for a Specified Walltime

 A user will be kicked off a node if they have been using it for longer than 6 hours.
-To submit a job with a specified walltime longer than 6 hours (for compilations longer than 6 hours), type the following after qsub-ing into a specified node:
+To submit a job with a specified walltime longer than 6 hours (for compilations longer than 6 hours).
+Nodes n130-n136 can increase walltime up to 24 hours and nodes n137-n139 and 189 can be increased up to a maximum of 48 hours.
+Type the following after qsub-ing into a specified node:

 ```
 qsub -l walltime=<insert-time> 'command/bash file to be executed'